One P.M.

+Jean-Luc Godard (left) and Tom Luddy, Berkeley, 1968.

 One P.M. (alternately said to stand for One Pennebaker Movie or One Parallel Movie) is a 1972 film by American documentary filmmaker D.A.
 Pennebaker, who had collaborated with French filmmaker Jean-Luc Godard on the unfinished film project One A.M. and had shared duties as cinematographer with Richard Leacock.
 Godard filmed One A.M.
 (One American Movie) in America in 1968.